djq/dsuf/class_notes.md

 #### R is a language for statistical analysis:
 You can perform all types of standard analysis:

 * Try calculating the mean and standard deviation of all columns
 * Calculate the max value in `Urban_density`

 ### Reading information from a shapefile

+A quick description of spatial data (in particular the (`shapefile`).
+Open the file,

 We are going to focus on exploring non-spatial patterns from spatial data.
 First, set your working directory:

 	# A shortcut of referring to the folder you are working in. e.g.
 	setwd('/Users/djq/Dropbox/4.474/')